Following Amelia dot Calm

 Mom ends the call by saying,

-“Well, I hope the cow and her can find a solution together,” while still caressing the terrarium and looking out the dormer window to the faraway field her daughter is in, “thanks, goodbye.”
+“Well, I hope the cow and her can find a solution together that works for everybody,” while still caressing the terrarium and looking out the dormer window to the faraway field her daughter is in, and then almost sighs, “thanks, and goodbye, Ms. Petty.”

-At school, the teacher shakes her head walking back toward the disrupted class.
-The children immediately stop voicing their opinions when Miss Petty enters; she knows they are scared of her hearing their real thoughts, and the control over them pleases her.
-The kids and teacher contemplate Amelia, so small and insignificant in the distance.
+At school, the teacher shakes her head as she walks back down the hallway toward the disrupted class.
+The classmates immediately stop voicing their opinions when Ms. Petty enters.
+She knows they fear her hearing their real thoughts, and the control over them pleases the teacher, but today that control is waning and she knows it.
+The kids and teacher all contemplate Amelia, so small and insignificant in the distance, hugging a cow.

-“It’s too bad,” the teacher muses, “a waste of a good mind.”
+“It’s too bad,” the teacher muses, “a waste of a good mind” she offers to the classroom.

 Kevin shakes his head as he looks at Ms. Petty ruefully.

 “It’s not right.
 It’s not fair.
-This isn’t learning, this is forced fed stooge training.
+This isn’t learning, this is force-fed stooge training.
 They’re cruel, they just want control of people and more profit without conscience.
 Their way certainly isn’t the only way; I’m not theirs to mold and shape.”

-She shudders and further laments to her newfound sanctuary,
+She shudders and further laments to her newfound sanctuary in general,

 She looks over her shoulder to the schoolhouse scornfully, and as she turns back her eye spies Cawfwee with a jolt.

-He’s rising from under the water and is still neck-deep, though his head and hair are perfect.
-Without ripples or splashing, he struggles out of the stream, though his clothes are dry as a bone.
-He mutters, “Slippery slopes,” as he blunders out trying to keep his balance, passing near the ducks who watch him unfazed, quietly observing and intrigued.
+He’s rising up from under the water and is still neck-deep, though his head and hair are perfect kept and not wet.
+Without ripples or splashing, he waddles out of the stream, though his clothes are dry as a bone.
+He mutters somewhat observantly, “Slippery slopes,” as he blunders up the bank barely keeping his balance, passing near the ducks who watch him quietly unfazed seeming to know he’s not a danger while silently observing, yet intrigued with the chaos.

-He gingerly totters along the shoreline in his suit with his arms winged out to the sides for balance, and his shoes leave no prints on the smooth boulder shoreline.
-Accompanying him is a shiny round tech device, with a lens, that intuitively floats beside him like a helium balloon might.
+He gingerly totters along the shoreline in his suit with his arms winging out to the sides for balance, and his shoes leave no prints on the smooth boulder shoreline.
+Accompanying him is a shiny round device, with a lens, that intuitively floats beside him like a helium balloon might if it were tied by a string to his shoulder.

 Cawfwee is middle-aged with thick grey hair.
-He’s tall with a noble grace and a gentle, child-like demeanor; he looks almost human except he doesn’t have ears and he introduces himself proudly once near Amelia.
+He’s tall with a noble grace and a gentle, child-like demeanor; he looks almost human except he doesn’t have ears, and he introduces himself proudly once he’s nearer to Amelia.

 “Hello, my name is Cawfwee, may I comfort you, assist you, help you in any way?
 You seem to be in a bit of a kerfuffle,” he begins genuinely in his halting, gaited speech.

-Cawfwee speaks in rhythmic cadences, in three or four word groupings, and his choice of phraseology tells of a well mastered, second language proficiency.
+Cawfwee speaks in rhythmic cadences of three-to-four-word groupings, and his choice of phraseology tells of a well mastered, though second-language proficiency.

-A stiff white collar is paired with his finely-tailored suit made from splendid materials in a gleaming blue sheen and hangs well from his lean physique.
-His grey hair dignifies his sculpted facial features and Cawfwee looks like a foreign diplomat.
+A stiff white collar is paired with his finely tailored suit made from splendid materials with a gleaming blue sheen and hangs well from his lean physique.
+His grey hair dignifies his sculpted facial features and Cawfwee looks and moves like a foreign diplomat.

-She has a strong sense of his earnest nature though, and in her surprise, she timidly replies,
+Amelia has a strong sense of his earnest nature though, and in surprise, she timidly replies,

 More determinedly, she asks,